noushineftekhari/noushineftekhari.github.io/_pages/about.md

 I believe AI has a transformative role to play in how we understand and respond to our changing climate.</p>

-<p>Beyond weather, my research spans <strong>marine biodiversity monitoring</strong>
-through AI-driven plankton classification, and <strong>AI in cancer research</strong>, with a focus on survival prediction in ovarian cancer using multimodal data.</p>

 <h2>Research Interests</h2>
 <ul>